 - Discounts on resort stays: These offers are random and subjective.
 Several times a year WDW releases special offers for annual passholders on resort stays, but not all discounts are created equal.
 The timing of your trip as well as the level of your accommodations are taken into account to determine your discount.
 Sometimes staying offsite is cheaper than a WDW resort even with an AP discount.

-- Discount on select dining and merchandise: As noted above, my discount was 10% but they have raised the discount to 20% in honor of Walt Disney World’s 45th anniversary.
+- Discount on select dining and merchandise: The discount can be up to 20%.
 The discount is not available resort-wide so keep in mind how much you would actually get to employ it.
 If you purchase a lot of souvenirs and/or are the type to eat in a lot of the resort table-service restaurants, you could see a big savings.
 If you are over souvenirs and eat mostly counter-service, this discount may not be a big deal to you.

 - Free PhotoPass downloads: This is a relatively new perk.
 All the pictures any of the Disney photographers take of you on WDW property are yours to download for free as an annual pass holder.
 If you are all about those photo ops, this is a really great benefit.

 Do The Disney Math

 Let’s see if that AP worked out for me financially.
 The purchase price is $829.64.
 I went to WDW a whopping six times in the 12 months of my pass.
 I only took kids two of those times because the other times were either runDisney race weekends or some kind of business or conference weekend.
 Most of those trips would have required me to purchase a 3 day park ticket if I didn’t have the annual pass.
 I’m a park hopper kind of gal, so I have to factor that extra price in.
 To purchase tickets for each of my trips, it would have cost me a total of $1,640.00.